zzt93/syncer/README.md

   - If an event match multiple schema & table, we will use the first specific match to filter/output, i.e. the specific schema config will override the regex schema config
   - If an event go through column filter, and only primary key is left:
-    - If event type is `UPDATE_ROWS`, then discard this event -- because not support update id now;
+    - If event type is `UPDATE`, then discard this event -- because not support update id now;
     - Other event type, keep it.
+- DRDS:
+  - Same config as MySQL, but need to connect directly to RDS's MySQL because DRDS not support binlog dump
+  - Remember to fetch partition key in `rowName`

-- Remember start file/position of binlog/oplog, and resume from where we leave so as to avoid any data loss
+- Remember where we leave last time by writing file/position of binlog/oplog, and resume from there so as to avoid any data loss
-  - More than once: we can ensure the at least once semantics now, so you need to make sure your `SyncData` is idempotent and your destination can handle it.
+  - More than once (at-least-once): we can ensure the at least once semantics now, so you need to make sure your `SyncData` is idempotent and your destination can handle it.
 Counterexample: a table without primary key definitely can't handle it and cause duplicate data soon or later.
-- Multiple consumer can share a common connection to same data source, i.e. MySQL/MongoDB
+- Multiple consumer can share a common connection to same data source, i.e. MySQL/MongoDB, to reduce the burden of remote master

+---

+After data items come out from `Input` module, it is converted to `SyncData`(s) -- the abstraction of a single data change.
+In other words, a single binlog item may contain multiple line change and convert to multiple `SyncData`s.

-### Filter
+### Filter -- Operation

-Manipulate `SyncData` through (for more details, see input part of *Pipelinie Config*):
+Manipulate `SyncData` via (for more details, see input part of *[Consumer Pipeline Config](#consumer_config)*):

 - `if`
 - `switcher`